mnemonic-bit/MemoryAddressHelpers/README.md

 # MemoryAddressHelpers

-This library provides a method which reveals the actual address of an instance of a class or value object.
+This library provides two methods which revealsthe actual memory address of the instance of a class or value object.
+This package is for debugging purposes only, and should never be included in release code.

 ## Why Do I Need This Library?